EBothereau/Sparse_NN_For_RFFI/README.md

-In this repository are presented the Neural Networks used for the article in Julia.
+In this repository are presented the Neural Networks used for the article in Julia (Version 1.8.5), using Flux (v0.13.17).

 ## Description